Position Description Final Filing Date:

 - Remain calm, think clearly and react quickly in emergency and stressful situations.

-- Accurately type a minimum of 30 wpm (net) on a computer keyboard;
+- Accurately type 30 wpm (net) on a computer keyboard.

-Graduation from High School or possession of a GED certificate AND 1 year of experience involving substantial public contact
+Graduation from High School or possession of a GED certificate and one year of experience involving substantial public contact.

-Upon conditional offer of employment, all candidates must successfully complete and pass a law enforcement background investigation and pre-employment medical examination.
-Required Conditions of Employment
+Upon conditional offer of employment, all candidates must successfully complete and pass a Law Enforcement Background Investigation, Pre-Employment Medical Examination and a Psychological Examination.
+Required Condition of Employment

 As a condition of employment, the incumbent will be required to:

-Additional Information Application and Selection Procedures Apply On-Line!
+Additional Information ADDITIONAL INFORMATION: Application and Selection Procedures Apply On-Line!

-- Possess a valid Class C Driver License, or be able to provide suitable transportation that is approved by the hiring authority.
+- Possess a valid Class C Drivers' License, or be able to provide suitable transportation that is approved by the hiring authority.

-- Successfully complete and pass a background investigation including and medical evaluation.
+- Successfully complete and pass a background investigation including Psychological and Medical evaluation.

-- Ability to remain seated for long periods of time, up to 12 hours per day at a console working at a computer terminal.
+- Ability to remain seated for long periods of time.
+Up to twelve hours per day at a console working at a computer terminal.

 The selection process is tentative and applicants will be notified if changes are made.
 The competitive selection process includes submittal of required application materials.
 A complete application package will include: